 The only way for the endurantist to avoid a troubling conclusion (regarding Jill and her mother) would be to try to restore the parity with perdurantism.
 This, however, can only be done at the cost of renouncing important endurantist intuitions.
-Let me explain.
-The endurantist might insist that the idea of an object's being fully present at a space-time point, as opposed to the prerelativistic idea of its being present at a certain time (viz., the Newtonian absolute time), is a difficult or awkward one.
-Perhaps this relativistic idea (unlike the intuitive notion of being entirely present at a moment of classical time) should not be taken too seriously.
-Perhaps it is best construed as a merely technical notion that could be analyzed in a tenseless way, by analogy with the perdurantist analysis of the notion of spatio-temporal part: to say that an enduring object E exists at a space-time point O is to say no more than that O belongs to E's worldline.
+Let me explain.29 The endurantist might insist that the idea of an object's being fully present at a space-time point, as opposed to the prerelativistic idea of its being present at a certain time (viz., the Newtonian absolute time), is a in the arguments of this paper.
+Vividness could easily be sacrificed in the name of objectivity.
+See note 18.